Caracal Battalion: Notable recruits

 Captain Or Ben-Yehuda was awarded a citation while serving in the Caracal Battalion.
 Ben-Yehuda was in charge of the Caracal Battalion, which was stationed near the Israeli-Egyptian border.
 Nearly two dozen armed men opened fire on their position in an ambush attack on October 22, 2014.
 Although wounded in the volley of gunfire, Ben-Yehuda managed to get on the radio and call for backup, administer first aid to her driver and return several magazines worth of gunfire back at her attackers while waiting for reinforcements.

+Deputy commander Major Avraham "Avi" Hovelashvili was killed in action on October 7, 2023.